rcflorestal/Data-Science-Specialization/README.md

-# Data Science: Foundations using R Specialization
+# Data Science Specialization

 This is a course of Data Science Specialiation at Johns Hopkins University and offered by [COUSERA](https://www.coursera.org) Platform.

 ## About this Course
-This Specialization covers foundational data science tools and techniques, including getting, cleaning, and exploring data, programming in R, and conducting reproducible research.
-Learners who complete this specialization will be prepared to take the Data Science: Statistics and Machine Learning specialization, in which they build a data product using real-world data.
+This Specialization covers the concepts and tools you'll need throughout the entire data science pipeline, from asking the right kinds of questions to making inferences and publishing results.
+In the final Capstone Project, you’ll apply the skills learned by building a data product using real-world data.
+At completion, students will have a portfolio demonstrating their mastery of the material.

 The five courses in this specialization are the very same courses that make up the first half of the Data Science Specialization.
 This specialization is presented for learners who want to start and complete the foundational part of the curriculum first, before moving onto the more advanced topics in Data Science: Statistics and Machine Learning.